Weather: Showers and rain for many - and flooding in Wellington region

 Those south of Taranaki can expect the rain to be on the heavy side.
 But the skies are forecast to clear around this afternoon.

-People in Wellington, Horowhenua Kapiti Coast, Wairarapa, Nelson, Buller and Marlborough are all in for rain today - with snow to 300m in Marlborough at first before clearing and turning into a fine morning there.
+People in Wellington, Horowhenua, Kapiti Coast, Wairarapa, Nelson, Buller and Marlborough are all in for rain today - with snow to 300m in Marlborough at first before clearing and turning into a fine morning there.

 Showers are expect about Buller this evening.